xlink-network/xlink-docs/developers/contracts/btc-peg-in-endpoint.md

 ###### _(in contract btc-peg-in-v2-07a-agg)_

 This function facilitates a BTC peg-in operation designed for aggregated cross-chain routing.
 Unlike standard peg-in processes where users receive aBTC directly on Stacks, this function integrates a routing mechanism that forwards the bridged tokens for immediate cross-chain processing.
 The process begins by verifying that the provided Bitcoin transaction has been mined and meets all peg-in validation criteria.
 It checks that the peg-in address is approved and calculates the required transaction fees.
-Once validated, the function mints aBTC for the net amount (after deducting fees) and registers the peg-in transaction in the `.btc-bridge-registry-v2-01 contract`.
+Once validated, the function mints aBTC for the net amount (after deducting fees) and registers the peg-in transaction in the `.btc-bridge-registry-v2-01` contract.
-Instead of keeping the minted aBTC within the Stacks ecosystem, this function directly transfers it to the `.cross-peg-out-v2-01-agg contract`.
+Instead of keeping the minted aBTC within the Stacks ecosystem, this function directly transfers it to the `.cross-peg-out-v2-01-agg` contract.
 This interaction enables automated routing and potential asset swaps to facilitate seamless movement of assets across blockchains.
 The function logs transaction details and ensures that any failure in the process triggers a refund mechanism.

 ##### Parameters
 ```lisp